XRPLF/xrpl-dev-portal/content/concepts/tokens/tokens.md

 Another way you can use the XRP Ledger is for "community credit", a system where individuals who know each other can use the XRP Ledger to track who owes who else how much money.
 A powerful feature of the XRP Ledger is that it can automatically and atomically use these debts to settle payments through [rippling](rippling.html).

 For example, if Asheesh owes Marcus $20, and Marcus owes Bharath $50, Bharath can "pay" Asheesh $20 by canceling that much of Marcus's debt to him in exchange for canceling Asheesh's debt to Marcus.
-The reverse is also possible: Asheesh can pays Bharath through Marcus by increasing their respective debts.
+The reverse is also possible: Asheesh can pay Bharath through Marcus by increasing their respective debts.
 The XRP Ledger can settle complex chains of exchanges like this in a single transaction without the accounts in the middle needing to do anything manually.

 For more on this type of usage, see [paths](paths.html). <!--{# TODO: It would be nice to be able to link to a page with more illustrative examples of community credit. #}-->